spkaeros/rsc-client/README.md

-Rusty RSC client
+JS+Rust/WASM RSC webclient
 ================
-**Disclaimer: I do manual testing and ensure it all _looks and feels_ right after any major commit that I make** **I made no attempt to ensure _1:1 semantically matching_ behavior when comparing this clients behavior against the official client**
+**Disclaimer: I do manual testing and ensure it all _looks and feels_ right after any major commit that I make but I've made no attempt to ensure _1:1 semantically matching_ behavior when comparing this clients behavior against the official client**

 Javascript Codebase
 ===================